 Sales Tax: This is one fee when buying a car that there is no way around.
 It doesn’t matter where you live you are going to have to pay sales tax on you car purchase.
 The sales tax will be calculated at the percentage rate of the state and county where you live and not where you buy.
 It will be based on the price of the car along with any accessories or extras.
 However in many states there is a clause that let’s you deduct the amount of your trade-in from the new car purchased and then that is the amount that is used to calculate your sales tax.
 So if you are trading in a newer car it could substantially reduce your sales tax.
 Other than that sales tax is one car buying fee you can’t avoid.

-Doc Fee or Dealer Documentation Fee: If you have never heard of this car buying fee it is an amount that the state of the car dealership selling the new or used car is allowed to charge you for processing documents.
+Doc Fee or Dealer Documentation Fee: If you have never heard of doc fees when buying a car it’s an amount that the state of the car dealership selling the new or used car is allowed, but not required to charge you for processing documents.
 The amount of this fee is regulated by the state in which the car dealer does business.
 This fees ranges quite a bit based on the state.
-I have seen Doc Fees from around hundred dollars up to $800.
+I have seen car dealer fees in Florida and doc fees from hundreds of dollars up to $800.
 This may sound like a car dealer scam, but it is legal and one car buying fee that is unavoidable so remember to include it in you car buying budget.

 License and Title: License plates is one car buying fee that doesn’t need too much explanation.
 If you buy a new or used car you will to need to allow for the expense of license plates.
 In some states you can transfer the plates from your trade-in to your new car so check with your local state for the amount of this car buying fee to use for your budget.
 Next is the title fee, this is usually include in your license fee if you have your title or if a lender still holds your title.
 However if you lost your title you will need to pay a lost title fee so the dealer can process the paperwork to get a new title.
 The amount of the lost title charge varies by state, but if you lost your title you will need to make allowance for this fee when buying a car.

-Local Tax: Some counties and states have a local tax that doesn’t amount to much, but it is still something that you should be aware of because it is a required car buying fee.
+Local Tax: Some counties and states have a local tax that doesn’t amount to much, but it is still something that you should be aware of because it’s a required part of new car dealer fees.
 Usually this fee is when you are buying new cars and it is between $10 and $25, but it will be tacked on to your new car purchase no matter if you want to pay it or not.
 Usually this local tax is only on new cars, but it depends on your local state and county.

 Insurance: If you are going to buy a new car never assume that your car insurance will cost almost the same as the old car.
 This is not a charge that you pay at the car dealer when you are buying new cars, but when you contact your insurance agent after your purchase you may be surprised.
-Obviously this is not a car buying fee, but it is something you need to research before you buy a new car.
+Obviously these are not part of the car dealer fees, but it’s something you need to research before you buy a new car.
 Your car insurance is more of a hidden cost rather that a fee when buying a car so check with your insurance agent as part of your car buying homework.

 The following are car dealer fees that are not required by law, but car dealers may try to add these charges to your car purchase both with and without your knowledge or permission.
 Being aware of these car dealer fees when buying a car and knowing what is legal and what is a bogus car dealer charge can help save you quite a few bucks.